JUST LOVE LAB

 THE VISION

-Just Love Lab is a digital and learning lab for youth ages 16–24 who have met the justice system too early and are ready to investigate systems, build financial power, and turn lived experience into evidence for change.
+Just Love Lab is a digital and learning lab for youth ages 16–24 who have met the justice system too early and are ready to investigate systems, build financial power, and turn lived experience into evidence for change through what we call Signal Literacy.

 Through a hands-on curriculum that combines investigative journalism and financial literacy, participants create original reporting and financial blueprints that transform insight into strategy.